reyesp23/Interactive-Lab-Hub/Lab 3/README.md

 [![Watch the video](video-cover.png)](https://www.youtube.com/watch?v=gw_91keCSJM)

+The device's responses are generated on the fly.
+For our interview, Mayur pretended to give a presentation on how to cook chicken, and Patricio, aka the device, interrupted Mayur to correct his phrasing (the corrections are unknown to Mayur as the user in this video).

 \*\***Describe if the dialogue seemed different than what you imagined when it was acted out, and how.**\*\*

 The sketch was pretty similar to what we planned.
 We asked the participant to give a presentation on a random topic.
-Then me, "The device" started correcting him to help him avoid filler word.
+Then "The device" started correcting Mayur to help him avoid filler words.
+We noticed that the interruptions are a bit distracting while practicing the presentation and that this part of the interaction could be made better.

-### Wizarding with the Pi (optional)
-In the [demo directory](./demo), you will find an example Wizard of Oz project.
-In that project, you can see how audio and sensor data is streamed from the Pi to a wizard controller that runs in the browser.
-You may use this demo code as a template.
-By running the `app.py` script, you can see how audio and sensor data (Adafruit MPU-6050 6-DoF Accel and Gyro Sensor) is streamed from the Pi to a wizard controller that runs in the browser `http://<YouPiIPAddress>:5000`.
-You can control what the system says from the controller as well!

-\*\***Describe if the dialogue seemed different than what you imagined, or when acted out, when it was wizarded, and how.**\*\*

 # Lab 3 Part 2